wso2/product-microgateway/README.md

 - **Scalable** : Distributed nature allows to scale horizontally.

 #### Microgateway Components
-- **Toolkit** : The toolkit is used to initiate micro gateway projects.
+- **Toolkit** : The toolkit is used to initiate microgateway projects.
 Once the project is initialized API developer can add(copy) open API definitions of the APIs to the  project or import APIs from WSO2 API Manager.
 Once the all the APIs are added the toolkit can be used to build the project and create and executable file.